VIPL-GENUN/Jodi/README.md

 ### Step 1: Data Preparation

-We provide a small example dataset in `assets/example_data` with the following file structure:
+We provide a small example dataset in `assets/example_data` with the same file structure as our Joint-1.6M dataset.

 ```text
 assets/example_data